zhqingit/BPSP/README.md

 ### Detailed information on GIREMI and citation

-A paper describing GIREMI is published at Nature Methods (http://www.nature.com/nmeth/journal/v12/n4/full/nmeth.3314.html).
+A paper describing BPSP is under review.

 ### Dependent libraries or software